se-edu/se-book/testing/introduction/what/text.md

 <tip-box>

-:package: Example: In the browser example above, a test case failure is implied if the scrollbar remains disabled after loading `longfile.html`.
+{{ icon_example }} Example: In the browser example above, a test case failure is implied if the scrollbar remains disabled after loading `longfile.html`.
 The defect/bug causing that failure could be an uninitialized variable.

 </tip-box>